Organic Pesticides:

 beetles, spider mites, stink bugs, several species of thrips, tomato

-pinworms, and whiteflies, flies, gnats, mosquitoes and midgies.
+pinworms, and whitefly, flies, gnats, mosquitoes and midgies.

-As soon as insects come into contact with the spray, they will die,
+As soon as insects come into contact with the pyrethrum spray, they

-from the chrysanthemum family and is deadly to most insects.
-However,
+from the chrysanthemum family and is deadly to most insects, and

-because it is not systemic and is destroyed by UV light, it is not
+addition, because it is not systemic and is destroyed by UV light, it

 deadly to mammals and can be safely sprayed on vegetables and fruit